2013: Proliferation of food eco-labels to continue

 The number of eco-labels in the food industry is expected to continue to proliferate in 2013.
 More than 200 seals and logos represent some ecological, ethical, ingredient or sustainability attributes in the global food industry.
 Organic Monitor finds the mushrooming number of eco-labels could have adverse consequences.

 Rainforest Alliance and UTZ Certified have well-established eco-labels for agricultural commodities, such as coffee, tea and cocoa.
 However, new schemes are gaining popularity for such commodities, including Bird Friendly Coffee and Starbuck's Coffee and Farmer Equity (CAFE) practices.
-Eco-labels are also becoming visible in other product groups: Marine Stewardship Council for sustainable seafood and Certified Humane for meat products, for example.
+Eco-labels are also becoming visible in other product groups; examples are Marine Stewardship Council for sustainable seafood and Certified Humane for meat products.

 Resource eco-labels are also making headway in the food industry.
 Many carbon-labeling schemes have been introduced, while companies like the Raisio Group are experimenting with water footprint labels.
 Major challenges for such eco-labels are standardisation of methodologies and consumer communications.

 Organized by Organic Monitor, the aim of the Sustainable Foods Summit is to explore new horizons for eco-labels and sustainability in the food industry by discussing key industry issues in a high level forum.
-The North American edition will be hosted at the Ritz-Carlton hotel in San Francisco on Jan.
-22-23, 2013; the European edition will be hosted in Amsterdam on June 6-7, 2013.
-More information is available from www.sustainablefoodssummit.com.
+The North American edition will be hosted at the Ritz-Carlton hotel in San Francisco on January 22-23, 2013.
+The European edition will be hosted in Amsterdam on June 6-7, 2013.

 Source: Organic Monitor